Call 24/7: +1 (800) 972-3282

 If your SSD not showing up in Disk Management was detected, you may have an issue with the SSD driver.

 If the issue is with an external SSD, remove it and restart your computer.
-If it’s an internal SSD not showing up, just restart the system.
-The Windows will automatically install a new drive during reboot.
+If it’s an internal SSD that is not showing up, just restart the system.
+Windows will automatically install a new drive during reboot.
+You can also try initializing the disk again if the reboot did not automatically install the SSD.

-As soon as the system boots, connect the external SSD again and check if it is showing up
+For external devices, as soon as the system boots, connect the external SSD again and check if it is showing up.

 Solution 5.
 Restart Windows Services